 So, we have to look upon others as our equals.
 See that they have their ups and downs just like us.
 If we can do this, equanimity will be able to grow.

 What I want to do here is introduce a practice we can use while we go about our daily lives.
 When you feel your prejudices coming to the surface have a set phrase to mentally repeat to yourself, something like this, ‘They are no different to me.
 They, like me, are subject to the eight worldly conditions.
 We are all equal.’
 It is better for you to have your own phrase, as it will resonate with you.
 By mentally repeating your set phrase you will stop your discrimination’s in their track.
-After time we will naturally see all as equal, but that is going to take time, so for now use your set phrase.
+After time, you will naturally see all as equal, but that is going to take awhile, so for now use your set phrase.

 We all share this planet and we all want to be happy, so the best way to end our judgemental thoughts is to wish goodwill to everyone

 The second immeasurable is goodwill and this is the thought that we want the best for all beings, without discriminating between the people we like and those we dislike.
 Sometimes our goodwill only covers people who are useful, pleasing or amusing to us.
 This is not how we should divide groups of people, we have to see people through the eyes of equanimity.
 We must open our hearts to everyone and that includes the people who make us angry, politicians from a party we disagree with, religious leaders that have different beliefs to ours, people who act and dress differently to us and those who just have the knack of rubbing us up the wrong way.
 All of these people deserve our goodwill and so we have to train ourselves to think only good thoughts towards them.
 We have to include ourselves in this.
 Sometimes we are harsher with ourselves than we are with others.
-If you can’t love yourself, how are you going to love others?
+If you can’t love yourself, how are you going to love someone else?

-If we just watch our thoughts for a few hours, it becomes quite apparent that this isn’t how we usually think.
+If we just watch our thoughts for some time, it becomes quite apparent that this isn’t how we usually think.
 Not every though radiates goodwill to others, so how can we cultivate this goodwill?
 Here is a practice to use in your day-to-day life.
 I find the best antidote to judging someone, when we are not on our meditation cushion, is to have a set phrase that resonates with you, something like.
 ‘May my mind be at ease, may you be happy, may everyone be free from suffering.’
 These phrases can be used when you spot ill-will arise in you.

 I remember a few years ago, when I travelled to work by metro, I would see the same man every day.
 I didn’t know anything about this man, but as soon as I saw him I would start thinking negative thoughts.
 It was totally irrational, and I knew that, but it just seemed to happen automatically.
 I spoke to my teacher at the time and he told me to try having a set phrase ready for when I encountered this man again.
 The next time I saw him I mentally recited my phrase and I started to see the man in a different light.
 After reciting my phrase for a few days, I never had the negative feelings again.